 They will talk to you about the bankruptcy process, what debts you may still have to pay, what assets you may be able to keep, how long you will be considered bankrupt, and other ways the decision can impact your life — and lifestyle.
 The advice of an LIT can prove crucial for helping you decide whether to file bankruptcy or not.

 Of course, the ultimate goal for those declaring bankruptcy is to receive the coveted “bankruptcy discharge” which is obtained after successfully completing the bankruptcy process.
 This bankruptcy discharge releases a debtor from most types of debt.

 Six Reasons to Avoid Filing Bankruptcy

-If you’re deep in debt, you might be thinking bankruptcy is a great way to get out from underneath – a clean slate, so to speak.
-And while bankruptcy may be the best option for some people, there are a number of reasons why you should avoid filing for bankruptcy, unless of course you and an unbiased financial expert determine you simply have no other choice.
+If you’re deep in debt, you might be thinking bankruptcy is a great way to get out from underneath it and get a “clean slate,” so to speak.
+While it may be the best option for some people, there are a number of reasons to avoid filing bankruptcy — unless, of course, you and an unbiased financial expert determine you simply have no other choice.

 1. Impact on Your Credit Rating

 One of the first considerations to make when asking yourself “Is it good to file bankruptcy or not?” is the impact it will have on your credit.
 While most people considering bankruptcy already have bad credit, it’s often not irreparable.